eroicaleo/doctut2/notes/NotesOnSapien.md

       even at the price of his life.
 * Memetics, culture evolution is based on the replicating of the basic culture unit called memes.
-The successful cultures are those who excel in replicating their memes, irrespective of the costs and benefits to their human cost.
+The successful cultures are those who excel in replicating their memes, irrespective of the costs and benefits to their human hosts.
 * Similar idea is in postmodernism
     * Nationalism is like plague, one country is infected by it, neighboring countries are also likely to catch the virus.
 It causes war, oppression,